AdebanjoOayinka/THE-PALMORA-GROUP-HR-ANALYSIS/README.md

   2. A table build was used to show the total amount (Bonus + Salary) to be paid to individual employees.
 Also this displayed using a card build function.

-  3. The total amount to be paid out per region was displayed using a pie cghart.
+  3. The total amount to be paid out per region was displayed using a pie chart.

 #### Charts were deployed for: